 The FS-S family physical sectors may be configured as a hybrid combination of eight 4-KB parameter sectors at the top or bottom of the address space with all but one of the remaining sectors being uniform size.
-Because the group of eight 4-KB parameter sectors is in total smaller than a uniform sector, the group of 4-KB physical sectors respectively overlay (replace) the top or bottom 32 KB of the highest or lowest address uniform sector.
+Because the group of eight 4-KB parameter sectors is in total smaller than a uniform sector, the group of 4-KB physical sectors respectively overlay (replace) the top or bottom 32-KB of the highest or lowest address uniform sector.

-The Parameter Sector Erase commands (20h or 21h) must be used to erase the 4-KB sectors individually.
-The Sector (uniform block) Erase commands (D8h or DCh) must be used to erase any of the remaining sectors, including the portion of highest or lowest address sector that is not overlaid by the parameter sectors.
+The parameter sector erase commands (20h or 21h) must be used to erase the 4-KB sectors individually.
+The sector (uniform block) erase commands (D8h or DCh) must be used to erase any of the remaining sectors, including the portion of highest or lowest address sector that is not overlaid by the parameter sectors.
 The uniform block erase command has no effect on parameter sectors.

-Configuration Register 1 non-volatile bit 2 (CR1NV[2]) equal to '0' overlays the parameter sectors at the bottom of the lowest address uniform sector.
+Configuration Register 1 non-volatile bit 2 (CR1NV[2]) equal to 0 overlays the parameter sectors at the bottom of the lowest address uniform sector.
 CR1NV[2] = 1 overlays the parameter sectors at the top of the highest address uniform sector.
-See "Registers" on page 59 for more information.
+See "Registers" on page 51 for more information.

 There is also a configuration option to remove the 4-KB parameter sectors from the address map so that all sectors are uniform size.
-Configuration Register 3 volatile bit 3 (CR3V[3]) equal to '0' selects the hybrid sector architecture with 4-KB parameter sectors.
+Configuration Register 3 volatile bit 3 (CR3V[3]) equal to 0 selects the hybrid sector architecture with 4-KB parameter sectors.
 CR3V[3] = 1 selects the uniform sector architecture without parameter sectors.
-Uniform physical sectors are 64 kB in FS128S and FS256S.
+Uniform physical sectors are: